-- When the icing has dried, your child can place them around the house to decorate them, or create an altar to honor loved ones in your family.
+- Once the skull has dried, your child can place it around the house for decoration, or use it to create an altar to honor loved ones in your family.

 Jody Amable is an Assistant Editor at Education.com.
 She has previously worked as a camp counselor, and spent her college years hosting birthday parties for kids at the Bay Area Discovery Museum.
 She has a degree in Journalism from San Francisco State University and writes for local blogs, magazines and weeklies in her spare time.